yash-seth/dev-utils/README.md

-# Accessibility Helper Modules
+# Developer Utilities
-Helper modules that are plug and play - starting at the cost of absolutely free.
+Devloper Utility modules that are plug and play - starting at the cost of absolutely free.
 All you have to do is `npm i` and you're ready to go!

 ## Modules
 - Speech to Text